yonis-savary/utilux/README.md

 > [!IMPORTANT]
-> Autocompletion with tab for most commands !
+> Autocompletion works for most commands ! gx will look for branch names, dx will look for service names...etc

 Here is a detailed version of every utilux command: